isomerpages/sportsg-safesport/_resources/Respondent's Guide to Hearings.md

 <p></p>
 <p>If you are unable to attend due to illness or unforeseen circumstances,
 do write to the secretariat (<a href="mailto:report@safesport.sg" rel="noopener noreferrer nofollow" target="_blank">report@safesport.sg</a>) specifying your reasons.
-The Disciplinary Committee will decide whether to adjourn the hearing.</p>
+The independent Disciplinary Committee will decide whether to adjourn the hearing.</p>
 <p></p>
 <p>The hearing may still proceed in your absence under certain circumstances
 as per Section 17.3 of the Handbook.</p>